michaelbarton/bioinformatics-zen/content/markup/decomplected-workflows/longform/makefiles.markdown

         curl http://database.example.com/prot001 > prot001.fasta

-This wild card % target specification allows the process to be abstracted out independently of specific individual files.
+This wild card % target specification allows the process to be abstracted out independently of individual files.
+Instead generalised targets are available for files based on their file extension.
 This makes it much simpler to change the data analysed whilst still maintaining the same workflow.
-Concretely, this means you can specify additional files to be generated in the *all* task without changing the rest of the workflow.
-Idiomatically, I would use a variable named **objects** to specify the output I am interested in.
+Concretely, this means you can specify additional files to be generated in the `all` task without changing the rest of the workflow.
+Idiomatically, I would use a variable named `objects` to specify the output I am interested in.

     objects = prot001.txt prot002.txt prot003.txt